MicrosoftDocs/sdk-api/sdk-api-src/content/icm/nf-icm-cmcreatetransformextw.md

 ### -param lpTargetDevCharacter

-Pointer to a memory-mapped target profile.
+Points to a memory-mapped target profile.

 ### -param dwFlags